Hecke-Hopf algebras: Appendix: deformed semidirect products

-We will say that $A\otimes_\Psi B$ is {\it left} associative (resp. {\it right} associative) if the first (resp. the second) diagram \eqref{eq:commutative diagram Psi 3} is commutative.
-According to Lemma \ref{le:Majid}, $A\otimes_\Psi B$ is an associative $R$-algebra iff it is both left and right associative and \eqref{eq:unit psi} holds.
+We say that $A\otimes_\Psi B$ is {\it left} associative (resp. {\it right} associative) if the first (resp. the second) diagram \eqref{eq:commutative diagram Psi 3} is commutative.
+According to Proposition \ref{pr:Majid}, $A\otimes_\Psi B$ is an associative $R$-algebra iff it is both left and right associative.
 In particular, taking $B=R W$, where $W$ is a monoid acting on $A$ by $R$-linear endomorphisms and $\Psi:R W\otimes A\to A\otimes R W$ given by $\Psi(w\otimes a)=w(a)\otimes w$, $w\in W$, $a\in A$, we recover the following well-known result.